-The Office of Training and Workforce Development is housed within the Division of Policy, Planning, and Measurement of the Administration for Children’s Services and includes both the ACS James Satterwhite Academy and the ACS Workforce Institute.
+The Office of Training and Workforce Development is housed within the Division of Policy, Planning, and Measurement of the Administration for Children’s Services and includes the ACS James Satterwhite Academy, the ACS Workforce Institute and the ACS Institute for Leadership Development.
 Together they provide foundational and continuous learning for child welfare and juvenile justice direct service staff and supervisors.

 On August 16, 1984, the New York City Board of Estimate mandated the establishment of a child protective services training academy.
 Its creation was driven by the urgent need to strengthen the ability of child welfare professionals to serve New York City’s most vulnerable families and children.
 Since it first opened in 1987 as a part of Special Services for Children (now the Administration for Children’s Services), the Academy has responded to the challenges of preparing a rapidly expanding workforce.